What are ketones?

 -Ketone esters have been developed that can be delivered in large quantities with fewer stomach problems, but these are extremely expensive.

--Therefore, tolerance, taste, or cost will limit regular ketone intake, and there is not enough evidence to recommend ketone supplementation for athletes.
+Therefore, tolerance, taste, or cost will limit habitual ketone intake, and there is insufficient evidence to recommend ketone supplementation for athletes.

 Literature